 - Additional retail showroom facilities

-- Services, such as toilets, staff room or kitchen
+- Ancillary facilities or services, such as toilets, staff room or kitchen

 - Residential

 - Offices

 - Other town centre uses

-14.4 14.5 The allocation policy has a major significant positive effect on the housing objective due to the protection for residential units at ground floor level, as well as due to the homes on upper floors inclusion; and minor positive effects on most other objectives including the social and transport objectives. other objectives.
+14.5 The policy has a significant positive effect on the housing objective due to the protection for residential units at ground floor level, as well as positive effects on most other objectives including the social and transport objectives.

-- The number and type of permissions granted within the Centre of Neighbourhood Importance. - The proportion (shown as a percentage) of ground floor residential units within the Centre of Neighbourhood Importance. - The number and type of permissions granted at upper floor level for 'main town centre' uses and residential within the Centre of Neighbourhood Importance.
+- The number and type of permissions granted within the Centre of Neighbourhood Importance. - The proportion of ground floor residential units within the Centre of Neighbourhood Importance. - The number and type of permissions granted at upper floor level for 'main town centre' uses and residential units within the Centre of Neighbourhood Importance.